wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 `http://webhose.io/search?token=<KEY>&format=json&q=<QUERY>&sort=relevancy`

 ## Adding Search Functionality
 Now you've got your Webhose API key, you're ready to implement functionality in Python that issues queries to the Webhose API.
-Create a module in the `rango` app directory called `webhose_search.py`, and add the following code.
-As mentioned earlier in the book, it's better you go through and type it out -- you'll be thinking about how it works as you type, rather than blindly copying and pasting.
+Create a new module (file) in the `rango` app directory called `webhose_search.py`, and add the following code -- picking the correct one for your Python version.
+As mentioned earlier in the book, it's better you go through and type the code out -- you'll be thinking about how it works as you type (and understanding what's going on), rather than blindly copying and pasting.

-I> ### Python 2 and 3 `import` Differences
+I> ### Python 2 and 3 Differences
-I>
-I> In [Python 3 they refactored the `urllib` package](http://stackoverflow.com/a/2792652), so the way that we connect and work with external web resources has changed from Python 2.7+.
+I> In [Python 3, the `urllib` package was refactored](http://stackoverflow.com/a/2792652), so the way that we connect and work with external web resources has changed from Python 2.7+.
 Below we have two versions of the code, one for Python 2.7+ and one for Python 3+.
-Make sure you use the correct one.
+Make sure you use the correct one for your environment.

 ### Python 2 Version
 {lang="python",linenos=on}
 	import json
 	import urllib
 	import urllib2

 	def read_webhose_key():
 	    """
 	    Reads the Webhose API key from a file called 'webhose.key'.